Five key topics that Trump, Putin are expected to discuss in major Helsinki summit

 Russian meddling

 Democrats had urged Trump to cancel the summit, which is set for just days after the Justice Department issued indictments charging several Russian intelligence officers with hacking Democratic targets in the 2016 U.S. presidential election.
+Senate Minority Leader Chuck Schumer, D-N.Y., said Sunday that Putin’s "interference in our 2016 elections and our upcoming election is a serious threat to our democracy that transcends political parties.
+For President Trump to meet with President Putin without expressing the outrage of the American people and securing real progress would be terrible for the United States and the security of our election system."

 Trump told CBS News in an interview conducted Saturday that he "hadn't thought" about asking Putin to extradite the indicted Russians.